odeibreton/onyx-coding-exercise/README.md

 The tests that make sure authentication is being enforced for the endpoints use the HTTP client without the API key header, and expect a 401 Unauthorized response.

-The tests that make sure the endpoints return the correct response use the HTTP client with the API key header.
+The tests that make sure the endpoints return the correct response after the user is authenticated use the HTTP client with the API key header.